microsoft/vscode-azure-iot-edge/README.md

 ## Get Started with IoT Edge in VS Code
 ### Develop and deploy your IoT Edge C# module
-1. Run below commands to create a module or a function project.
+1. Run below command to create a module or a function project.
   ```
   dotnet new aziotedgemodule -n <your_module_name>
   ```